seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 The youngest son of Priam, a true knight,
 Not yet mature, yet matchless, firm of word,
 Speaking in deeds and deedless in his tongue;
-Not soon provoked nor being provoked soon calm’d:
+Not soon provoked nor being provoked soon calm'd:
 His heart and hand both open and both free;
 For what he has he gives, what thinks he shows;
 Yet gives he not till judgment guide his bounty,